find us and Meet our Editorial Board

 Deborah Cohen is Peter B. Ritzma Professor of the Humanities and Professor of History at Northwestern University.
 Her research focuses on global British imperial history, the family and emotions.

-Celia Donert is Associate Professor in Central European History at the University of Cambridge and a Fellow of Wolfson College.
+Celia Donert is Professor of Contemporary European History at the University of Cambridge and a Fellow of Wolfson College.
 Her research is on contemporary central European history.

 Martin Dusinberre is Professor of Global History at the University of Zurich.
 His research is in the field of modern Japanese history.